normanjoyner/containership.cli/docs/_pages/commands/remote-set-active.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} command allows you to update the currently active remote for your cli.
+The `{{ page.command-name }}` command allows you to update the currently active remote for your CLI.

 `csctl remote set-active <remote_name>`